qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Spontaneous trait transfer**: listeners tend to associate what the talker say to the talker, even when talker is talking about another person:

-- If you praise another person, the listeners tend to subcounciously think that you are also good.
+- If you praise another person, the listeners tend to subconsciously think that you are also good.
-- If you say something bad about another person, the listeners tend to subcounciously think you are also bad.
+- If you say something bad about another person, the listeners tend to subconsciously think you are also bad.

-Flattering subcounciously increase favorability, even when knowing it's flattering (this even applies to sycophant AI).
-Saying harsh criticism subcounciously reduce favorability, even when knowing the criticism is beneficial.
+Flattering subconsciously increase favorability, even when knowing it's flattering (this even applies to sycophant AI).
+Saying harsh criticism subconsciously reduce favorability, even when knowing the criticism is beneficial.
 Placebo still works even when knowing it's placebo.

 ## Efficient decision making